The Space of augmented stability conditions: Preliminaries

 \begin{lem} To verify $t$- or mass-boundedness, it suffices to verify respectively that

 for all \emph{stable} $E \in \cC^{(0,1]}$. \end{lem} \begin{proof} The claim about $t$-boundedness follows from the long exact homology sequence for extensions and the fact that every $E \in \cC^{(0,1]}$ can be constructed by a finite sequence of extensions from stable objects.
-For the mass-boundedness claim, let $G_i$ be the associated graded pieces of the Jordan-H\"{o}lder filtration of any fixed $E \in \cC$.\endnote{By this, we mean the refinement of the Harder-Narasimhan filtration obtained by choosing a filtration of every Harder-Narasimhan subquotient with stable subquotients.} Then $F(E)$ admits a filtration with graded pieces $F(G_i)$, so the triangle inequality gives
+For the mass-boundedness claim, let $G_i$ be the associated graded pieces of the Jordan-H\"{o}lder filtration of some fixed $E \in \cC$.\endnote{By this, we mean the refinement of the Harder--Narasimhan filtration obtained by choosing a filtration of every Harder--Narasimhan subquotient with stable subquotients.} Then $\Phi(E)$ admits a filtration with graded pieces $\Phi(G_i)$, so the triangle inequality gives

 On the other hand, $m_\sigma(E) = \sum_i m_\sigma(G_i)$. \end{proof}

 We can sometimes deduce mass-boundedness from the following apparently simpler con\-dition.